tlienart/Xranklin.jl/docs/syntax/code.md

 * \triplebt`:name` &mdash; the language is implicit, the name of the block is explicit,
 * \triplebt`:` &mdash; the language and the name are implicit.

-For all these you can also swap the colon (`:`) with an exclamation mark (`!`) with the same effect.
+For all these you can also swap the colon ('`:`') with an exclamation mark ('`!`') with the same effect.

-When the language is implicit, it is taken from the page variable `:lang` (with default `"julia"`).
+When the language is implicit, it is taken from the page variable `lang` (with default `"julia"`).
 When the name is implicit, a name is automatically generated and the output is placed directly below the code.

-Here's a couple of examples:
+Here's an example with implicit language and explicit name:

 \showmd{
   ```:abc